physicsml/physicsml-archive/develop/content/Articles/DL_Theory_Intro_draft.md

 the amount by which the fit function changes if estimated on a different training set, and the bias measures how much the chosen ansatz for the fit function is off from reality.
-Generally, when the model flexibitliy is increased, the variance will increase and the bias will decrease.
+Generally, when the model flexibitliy is increased, the variance will increase and the bias will decrease (cf. figure 2a).
-Consider the plots presented in figure Y below: Y.a shows three models of different flexibility fitting the given data (open circles), which was sampled from the true target function (black curve) with noise.
-Y.b shows how these models perform on the training (grey) and test (red) dataset by plotting the prediction error as a function of model flexibility.
+Consider the plots presented in figure 2 below: 2.b shows three models of different flexibility fitting the given data (open circles), which was sampled from the true target function (black curve) with noise.
+2.c shows how these models perform on the training (grey) and test (red) dataset by plotting the prediction error as a function of model flexibility.
 The linear model (orange) does a rather poor job.
 Among all, it has the largest